-Ransom, Booker, Gillen-O’Neel, and Kelly research shows different aspects of sense of belonging and its impact on African American students at PWIs.
+Ransom, Booker, Gillen-O’Neel, and Kelly’s research shows different aspects of sense of belonging and its impact on African American students at PWIs.
 Ransom and Booker highlight the support systems (faculty, peers) which are important for cultivating a sense of belonging among African American students at PWIs.
-Gillen-O’Neel and Kelly expand their research to include the role of organizational involvement and extracurricular activities in enhancing students' sense of belonging at PWIs.
+Gillen-O’Neel and Kelly expanded their research to include the role of organizational involvement and extracurricular activities in enhancing students' sense of belonging at PWIs.
 Ransom, (2017), Booker, (2016), Gillen O’Neel, (2021), and Kelley (2021) provided a framework for understanding how various factors such as interpersonal relationships, organizational involvement, and campus engagement contribute to fostering a sense of belonging among African American students which impact their academic success and retention at PWIs.

 This research showed an overwhelming support from the literature through excerpts from the data, through the themes that answered the research question, and through the alignment to the topic.
 This research contributes to the larger research landscape by bridging curriculum relevance, structural changes, and interpersonal dynamics to understanding of African American student success at PWIs.
-This research can help with developing strategies to help with retention of African Americans at PWI based on past and current research.
-This research addresses ongoing issues and propose solutions from recent studies.
+This research can help with developing strategies to help with retention of African Americans at PWIs based on past and current research.
+This research addresses ongoing issues and proposes solutions from recent studies.

-In terms of being aligned to Tinto’s Retention Model of Motivation, one tenant of that theory is persistence.
+In terms of being aligned to Tinto’s Retention Model of Motivation, onetenet of that theory is persistence.
 This portion of the theory states that persistence is continuing in college despite challenges, being socially connected, and academically connected in college.
-Tinto retention model suggests that persistence is influenced by involvement in campus activities and interaction with faculty and peers.
+Tinto’s Retention Model suggests that persistence is influenced by involvement in campus activities and interaction with faculty and peers.
 The findings within the research were validated by the research study design.
 Qualitative descriptive research is a method used to describe existing phenomena (Atmowardoyo, 2018).
 The data in this research accurately described the phenomena.

 Transferability refers to when the findings of a study can be applied or transferred to other areas (Kyngäs et al., 2020).
-The phenomenon of how African American college alumni from the South Atlantic Region describes the contribution of their African American faculty and peers on goal setting, self-motivation, and ongoing persistence at PWIs was explored through this research.
+The phenomenon of how African American college alumni from the South Atlantic Region describe the contribution of their African American faculty and peers on goal setting, self-motivation, and ongoing persistence at PWIs was explored through this research.
 The researcher ensured that study results could be applied in other areas by providing a detailed description of the research and using various data sources.
-Using detailed description of the phenomenon can help to prevent issues with transferability by using thick description.
+Using detailed description of the phenomenon can help prevent issues with transferability by using thick description.
 The research ensured the sample represented the population of the study which were African American alumni that attended a PWI in the South Atlantic Region of the United States.
 There is a need to study the impact of the diversity in faculty and the diversity of peers as it relates to retention of African American students.
 Transferability has been reached in this study.

 Reflection on the Dissertation Process